Evansmambo/Evansmambo/README.md

 Software Engineer (Web & Mobile Developer)
 ------------------------------------------

-I have a passion for both Frontend and Backend Development in both web development and mobile app development with various technologies.
+I have a passion for both Frontend and Backend Development in both web and mobile app development with HTML, CSS, JAVASCRIPT, REACT, REACT NATIVE & PHP.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [evansmambo99@gmail.com or 0745622606](mailto:evansmambo99@gmail.com or 0745622606)